pthivierge/data-reader-cmdline/README.md

 # Build
-Once compiled, it created a **Build** folder in the solution folder.
+Once compiled, it creates a **Build** folder in the solution folder.
 You can take this folder and place it on the system you would like to make the test on.

 # Prerequisites on host system
 * .NET Framework 4.5+